 The Lodge: Constructed in a clearing on the edge of the forest, the lodge complex is the site of most of the human activity in the area.
-Right around our lodging accommodations and restaurant, we are likely to find a number of species associated with edge-type habitat, which makes for an easy introduction to the birds of the area.
-Merely stepping outside of our rooms will yield a fine array of that includes Southern birds Lapwing, Guira Cuckoo, Palevented Pigeon, Reddish Hermit, Black-throated Mango, White-eyed Parakeet, Fork-tailed Palm-Swift, Streaked Flycatcher, Yellowrumped Cacique, White-lined and Silver-beaked tanagers, Grassland Sparrow to name a few.
+Right around our lodging accommodations and the restaurant we are likely to find a number of species associated with edge-type habitat, which makes for an easy introduction to the birds of the area.
+Merely stepping outside of our rooms will yield a fine array of includes birds that Southern Lapwing, Guira Cuckoo, Pale-vented Pigeon, Reddish Hermit, Blackthroated Mango, White-eved Parakeet, Fork-tailed Palm-Swift, Streaked Flycatcher, Yellow-rumped Cacique, White-lined and Silverbeaked tanagers, and Grassland Sparrow to name a few.